activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

   </div>
 </figure>

-The 2PL algorithm is susceptible to deadlocks, where concurrent transactions block each other.
-They can't make progress by re-trying individual queries.
+The 2PL algorithm is susceptible to deadlocks, where concurrent transactions block each other and can't make progress by re-trying individual queries.
 Consider the scenario in the figure on the right.

-Both transactions acquire a `SHARED` lock while reading.
-Then, `Transaction1` acquires a `RESERVED` lock with a write query and gets upgraded to a `PENDING` lock on commit.
+Transactions `Transaction1` and `Transaction2` acquire a `SHARED` lock while reading.
+Then, `Transaction1` acquires a `RESERVED` lock with a write query.
+When it tries to commit, the `RESERVED` lock gets upgraded to a `PENDING` lock.

 <div style="display: grid">
   <div style="padding: 1em; grid-column: 1"><img src="/public/images/wait-deadlock.svg"></div>